hakylepremier/chirper-inertia/process.md

 ### Make Chirper model and migration file

--   Run this in the terminal: `php artisan make:model -mc Chirp`
+-   Run this in the terminal: `php artisan make:model -mrc Chirp`

 ### Routing